Leo Santifaller

 He was one of the most influential historians in post-war Austria.

 Life

 Origin and Youth

 According to Santifaller, the Santifallers themselves are an old Ladin family who are said to have had their rural residence in the mountains of South Tyrol even before the Romans and Teutons.
 It has been documented in the Brixen loan books since the 15th century.
-In the 17th century, a branch of the family moved to Castelrotto, where the Santifallers have also lived in an old noble residence, the Lafayhof, since 1813.
+In the 17th century, a branch of the family moved to Kastelruth, where the Santifallers have also lived in an old noble residence, the Lafayhof, since 1813.
 Both Santifaller's grandfather Georg (1814–1896) and father Michael (1845–1923) later owned this farm.

 Santifaller's father had studied law in Innsbruck, was a full-time notary in Castelrotto in addition to his function as a landowner.

 Education

 Even before graduating from high school, Santifaller was determined to become a scientist, historian or an astronomer.
 He studied at the University of Vienna.
 At the University of Vienna he studied mathematics and physics where he was discouraged by dismissive professors.
 He attended a speech by the historian Oswald Redlich in 1911 and then decided to become a historian himself.

 After a few semesters in Vienna, Santifaller went to Freiburg im Breisgau, supported by a state scholarship, from the summer semester of 1914, where Heinrich Finke encouraged him to work in the field of Spanish document theory and palaeography.